highchair/artinruins-com/_property/ward-baking-co.md

 ### Reason for Demolition

-A long story of proposals and failures haunts this site currently, and its future is very much uncertain.
+A long story of proposals and failures haunted this site, and its future was very uncertain for a time.
 In 2011, JAG Investment Realty sought a demolition permit for the property after it acquired it through receivership.
 They proposed a research office campus for the site consisting of three structures of 6, 7, and 8 stories to be known as “Victory Square.”

 Though the venture received tax stabilization, the development never moved forward.
 It was put back on the market in 2013.